phedayat/sel_cookie/README.md

 ## Features
  * Purchases upgrades and products for you, at a regular interval
  * Includes a GUI that allows you to tell the bot to rapid click _n_ number of times
- * Runs in its own instance of Chrome
+ * Runs in its own instance of Chrome (depends on the system version of Chrome.
+An updated driver will most likely be needed)

 ## How to use
   1. Download the zip containing the project